-The nRF24LU1+ has the following on-chip hardware debug support for a JTAG debugger:
+The nRF24LU1 has the following on-chip hardware debug support for the JTAG debugger:

-- nRFProbe hardware debugger from Nordic Semiconductor. - System Navigator from First Silicon Solutions (www.fs2.com).
+• System Navigator from First Silicon Solutions (www.fs2.com).

-These debug modules are available on device pins OCITO, OCTMS, OCITDO, OCITDI, OCITCK when enabled in the flash InfoPage.
-The HW debug features can be interfaced through USB to a PC and utilized in the Keil Integrated Development Environment (IDE) by running nRFProbe found in the nRFgo development kits or dedicated HW from First Silicon Solutions.

-- Read/write all processor registers, SFR, program and data memory. - Go/halt processor run control. - Single step by assembly and C source instruction. - · Four independent HW execution breakpoints. - Driver software for Keil μVision debugger interface.

-The features listed below are for the Keil μVision debugger only:
+This debugger connects to the nRF24LU1 through four wires, and to a PC through USB.
+With this interface all internal operations (memory, registers, IO) are visible on the PC screen and can be controlled from the PC.

-- Load binary, Intel Hex or OMF51 file formats. - · Symbolic debug. - Load symbols, including code, variables and variable types. - Support C and assembly source code. - Source window can display C source and mixed mode. - · Source window provides execution control; go, halt; goto cursor; step over/into call. - Source window can set or clear software and hardware breakpoints.
+- · Read/write all processor registers, SFR, program and data memory. - Go/halt processor run control. - · Single step by assembly and C source instruction. - Unlimited software breakpoints (for programs in RAM). - Load binary, Intel Hex or OMF51 file formats. - Two independent HW execution breakpoints (complex triggers).
+These can be paired for range setting. - Complex triggers monitor address and data for code memory, data memory and SFRs. - Driver software for Keil μVision debugger interface. - · Measure time in nanoseconds between triggers. - Low-level access to JTAG functions for silicon verification. - Real time trace, branch history stored in on-chip 128 deep branch trace history buffer.
+Effective trace-length larger since only effective branches are saved. - · Single line assembler and disassembler. - · Trace window with full trace decode into instruction mnemonics. - · Symbolic debug. - Load symbols, including code, variables and variable types. - · Support C and assembly source code. - Source window can display C source and mixed mode. - Source window provides execution control; go, halt; goto cursor; step over/into call. - Source window can set or clear software and hardware breakpoints. - Trigger window for setting complex triggers.

-The JTAG debug interface is enabled by writing (through the flash SPI slave interface) to address 0x24 in the InfoPage.
+The debug interface is enabled by writing (through the SPI) to address 0x24 in the infopage.
 Any byte value other than 0xFF enables debug.
-The Flash Status Register (FSR bit 7, 17.3.6 on page 140) shows the current status of the interface.
+The Flash Status Register (FSR bit 7, table 20) shows the current status of the interface.
+In debug mode the four GPIO lines P0.0-P0.3 are configured for JTAG operation and cannot be used for other purposes.